 Dengue claims one more life

-One more dengue patient died while 25 others were hospitalised in the last 24 hours till this morning.
+One more dengue patient died while 25 others were hospitalised in the last 24 hours till yesterday morning.

 With the new ones, the total number of deaths and cases this year rose to five and 632 respectively, according to the Directorate General of Health Services (DGHS).